SimplyRETS/simplyretswp/readme.txt

 The SimplyRETS Plugin has the most filtering options of any IDX Plugin on the market, with over 25 different ways to create unique pages of listings on your site.
-No iframes, great SEO, and a modern and customizable interface for a modern Real Estate Agent.
+No iframes, great SEO, and a modern and customizable interface for a modern Real Estate site.

 To get *your* listings showing through the plugin, you need 3 things: